PostHog/posthog.com/contents/handbook/strategy/ideal-customer-persona.md

 ### What is a high-_potential_ customer and why do they matter?

 - Our product is very sticky.
 By being the default choice at the highest potential startups we can grow with them and learn from them.
 Other small stage (but less high-potential) companies index on what they use.
-- High-potential startups haven’t cracked it product-market fit yet but are rapidly iterating towards it.
+- High-potential startups haven’t cracked their product-market fit yet but are rapidly iterating towards it.
 They are founded by excellent product people that likely played key IC roles in other companies or founded a company previously.
 Often in top accelerators.
 - Compared to the individual contributor personas in high-growth startups, at high-potential startups the CTO/technical co-founder will often take more of a lead.
 - We want to be the first tool that technical founders add to their product.
 - Example: James and Tim pivoting and exploring ideas before and during YC